How To Recycle Batteries

 The Ultimate Guide to Battery Recycling

 In the era of rapid climate change when species are going extinct every day and global temperatures are rising at an alarming rate, it is more important now than any time in human history to be mindful of our behavior.
 Mindful of the choices we make on a daily basis that can have a negative impact on our planet’s health.
 One of those behaviors that people do every day is the simple action of tossing used batteries into the garbage.
-Although this might seem like a harmless act, the fact is improperly throwing away batteries an be very detrimental to the environment.
+Although this might seem like a harmless act, the fact is that improperly throwing away batteries can be very detrimental to the environment.
 Batteries are considered hazardous because of the harmful materials contained within them such as nickel, mercury, lead, and other components.
-However, what majority most people are unaware of is that they are a valuable source of recyclable metal.
+However, what the majority most people are unaware of is that they are a valuable source of recyclable metal.
 This is where battery recycling comes in.

-The purpose of battery recycling is to decrease the number of batteries being disposed of as municipal solid waste, and finding components in those batteries that can be reused or at minimum disposed of responsibly.
+The purpose of battery recycling is to decrease the number of batteries being disposed of as municipal solid waste and finding components in those batteries that can be reused or at minimum disposed of responsibly.
 Recycling most batteries with your regular day-to-day trash is harmful to the environment and may also lead to water and soil pollution.
 In this article, we will address all of your battery recycling related queries one by one.
 So, let’s start with: are batteries recyclable?

 Are Batteries Recyclable?

 You may be wondering are all batteries even recyclable?
 Can you throw away batteries?
 The answer is almost all batteries can’t be thrown away in the normal trash.
 However, to ensure their safe disposal, it is pertinent to categorize them.
 Mixing batteries during recycling is hazardous as each battery has a different chemistry and thus a different process for recycling.
 In order to stay sustainable, we need systems in place for safe battery recycling.
 Dividing them by type is the first step.
-The reason is because yes you can safely dispose of used alkaline batteries in the garbage, but the answer to “can you throw away rechargeable batteries” is no.
+The reason is that yes you can safely dispose of used alkaline batteries in the garbage, but the answer to “can you throw away rechargeable batteries” is no.